HPCL/codepurrfect/README.md

 * Conda
 * Linux or MacOS

-For more details and examples, view or run this [Jupyter notebook](./docs/notebooks/Dynamic_analysis.ipynb).
+For more details and examples of computing several software quality metrics on xSDK projects, view or run this [Jupyter notebook](./docs/notebooks/Dynamic_Analysis.ipynb).

 ## Static Analysis